 Myth #3: Your accountant can help you with the R&D Tax Credit

 Perhaps, but determining expenses for the R&D Tax Credit can be complicated and, in the world of finance, things have become more and more specialized.
 Your accountant, as good as he or she may be, may not be up to speed on the intricacies of the calculations required.
 The best accountants will work with or recommend experts who specialize in the field of state and federal tax incentives and credits.
 (Full instructions on the R&D Tax Credit are found in IRS Form 6765, Credit for Increasing Research Activities.)

 Myth #4: You don’t do work that would qualify for the credit

 You probably do.
 In fact, there are lots of things your staff are doing internally that could be considered research and development.
 You could be developing, engineering, designing, or researching a new product or even working on product alternatives.
-(Here are more details about the types of research expenditures that qualify for an R&D Tax Credit.)
 If you’re putting out products, it’s worth asking your accountant whether or not you qualify for an R&D Tax Credit.

 Myth #5: Outsourced development doesn’t qualify

 You can qualify for the credit even if you don’t have any full-time in-house employees who are doing R&D work — contract labor also qualifies for the credit (so long as the expenses are related to the activities listed in Myth #4).
 This means that money spent on outside contractors and R&D firms — as well as internal costs of payroll, taxes, benefits, materials, supplies, and related overhead costs — qualify as well.
 Just remember to keep good records, so that it’s easy to figure out these expenses and perform the calculation.